 On the morning of June 29, 2022, two masked assailants shot Philippine journalist Federico “Ding” Gempesaw at close range in front of his home in southern Cagayan de Oro City’s Carmen village, according to multiple news reports.

-Gempesaw wrestled with one of the assailants after being shot in the back of his neck when a second gunman shot him fatally in the head, causing him to fall into a canal, according to those reports.
+Gempesaw was wrestling with one of the assailants after being shot in the back of his neck when a second gunman shot him fatally in the head, causing him to fall into a canal, according to those reports.
 Gempesaw’s children brought his body from the canal to the roadside before the police arrived.

 The suspects fled the crime scene on a motorcycle without a license plate, according to unidentified witnesses cited in the news reports.
-Police recovered shells from an unknown gun caliber at the crime scene and have not established a motive for the attack, the reports said.

 Gempesaw, a radio reporter who hosted the “Bitayan sa Kahanginan” (“Gallows On-Air”) block-time radio program at the privately owned national broadcaster Radyo Natin’s local Cagayan de Oro affiliate 106.3 FM CDO, reported on local politics and was described as a “hard-hitting” commentator in news reports.